John T. Downey: Release

 After the trial on November 23, 1954, the Chinese News Agency announced that it had captured and tried two American spies, letting the United States and Downey's family know he was alive.
 The Eisenhower administration immediately protested.
 Because their status as CIA officers was a secret, the U.S. Government claimed Downey and Fecteau were civilian employees of United States Army.
 This complicated the efforts of U.S. officials, family members, and others to press for the men's release or even to make their plight widely known.
 When Chinese Premier Zhou Enlai expressed willingness to discuss Downey and Fecteau's release and invited their families to visit, U.S. Secretary of State John Foster Dulles rejected his offer, forbade visits by their relatives, and claimed China had committed the "reprehensible" crime of holding Americans on "trumped up charges."
 Zhou even offered to release the two men if the United States would admit they were CIA agents; the United States declined to respond.

 In 1957, Zhou again offered to release Downey and Fecteau, this time if the United States would let American journalists visit China.
 Dulles rejected what he called "blackmail" and used his authority over passports to deny Americans access to China.
-Daniel Aaron Rubin wrote, "The Secretary's extraordinary animosity toward the Chinese Communists and communism in general, combined with the tendency toward over-simplification and exaggeration, precluded him from cooperating with the Chinese.
-Thus it was the unlucky, but not coincidental, the fate of John Downey and Richard Fecteau to be imprisoned for two decades after flying covertly over China at the height of the Cold War, with a stubborn, anti-communist, anti-Chinese figure serving as Secretary of State."
+Daniel Aaron Rubin wrote, "The Secretary's extraordinary animosity toward the Chinese Communists and communism in general, combined with the tendency toward over-simplification and exaggeration, precluded him from cooperating with the Chinese."
 However, in 1958, Downey's mother and brother both went to China.

 When President Richard Nixon reestablished relations with China in 1971, Fecteau was released in December 1971 after serving nineteen years, and Downey's sentence was commuted to time served, plus five years.
 Eighteen months later, encouraged by Downey's mother, Nixon publicly admitted Downey's connection to the CIA on January 31, 1973.
 The Chinese announced that Downey would be released by the end of 1973.
 However, when Downey's mother had a severe stroke on March 7, 1973, Nixon personally asked Zhou to release Downey as a "humanitarian gesture."
 Downey was released on March 9, 1973, after twenty years, three months, and two weeks of imprisonment.
 He returned to Connecticut just as his mother started to recover.

-In a later interview, Downey emphasized the role Dulles played in extending his prison term by 16 years.

 After his release, Downey provided little information about his capture and imprisonment publicly, turning down requests for interviews and book offers.
 He did talk to People magazine in 1978, but the reporter found what he called a "self-imposed silence."
+In a 1983 interview, Downey emphasized the role Dulles played in extending his prison term by sixteen years.